- Home ›

 Available as either a five- or a seven-seater, the entry-level XL comes standard with manual A/C, a rear-seat climate control unit, power-adjustable heated mirrors, a rear window defroster, 16-inch steel wheels covered by plastic hubcaps, a six-way adjustable driver's seat, a sliding third-row seat, cruise control, Ford's MyKey system, cloth seats and a CD player, keyless entry, gray bumpers on both ends and black door handles.

-Stepping up to the XLT model adds an armrest for the second row of seats, sunvisors with vanity mirrors, a rear-view camera, a 4.2-inch information screen integrated into the instrument cluster, cruise control, a rear-window defroster as well as body-colored bumpers and door handles.
+Stepping up to the XLT model adds an armrest for the second row of seats, sunvisors with vanity mirrors, a 4.2-inch information screen integrated into the instrument cluster, cruise control, a rear-window defroster as well as body-colored bumpers and door handles.

 The range-topping Titanium trim includes leather-upholstery on the seats and the steering wheel, a six-way adjustable driver's seat, a four-way adjustable passenger seat, heated front seats, dual-zone front climate control, the aforementioned SYNC system, an auto-dimming rear-view mirror, rain-sensing wipers, cornering fog lights and alloy wheels.